 HUD has determined that the State of Illinois has the continuing capacity to administer Community Planning and Development programs, and the activities under CDBG, HOME, HOPWA, ESG and HTF were consistent with its Consolidated Plan.
 The State used the funds appropriately and as intended to address needs.
-The most recent HUD Year-End Letter received by the State at the time of publication of this document covered 2019 and 2020.
+The most recent HUD Year-End Letter received by the State at the time of publication of this document covered 2023.

-On October 22, 2021, HUD's Office of Community Planning and Development in Chicago issued both its 2019 and 2020 Program Year End Review Letters to the State of Illinois.
-The letters are on file with and available through IHDA's Strategic Planning and Reporting's division of Compliance and Reporting.
+On Wednesday, June 5, 2024, HUD's Office of Community Planning and Development in Chicago issued its 2023 Program Year End Review Letter to the State of Illinois.
+The letter is on file with and available through IHDA's Strategic Planning and Reporting's division of Compliance and Reporting.
+The State has until Friday, July 19, 2024, to respond.

 Points of note:

 It should be noted that although Program Year 2023 began on January 1st, the State/Department of Commerce and Economic Opportunity did not sign it's CDBG Grant Agreement with HUD until September 28, 2023.
 Therefore, the due date for CDBG applications was set for January 18, 2024.
-The amount of time the State has actually had PY 2023 funds available to allocate means that no 2023 grant funds have been expended at this time.
+The amount of time the State has had PY 2023 funds available to allocate means that no 2023 grant funds have been expended at this time.

 Additionally, the Department of Commerce and Economic Opportunity collects outcomes at grant closeout to ensure accuracy.
-As grants cover two years, outcomes collected for program year funds 2021 and later are not complete, and would not accurately reflect program activity.
+As grants cover two years, outcomes collected for program year funds 2021 and later are not complete and would not accurately reflect program activity.

-In an effort to expend funds in a more timely manner, the Department increased the grant ceilings for the competitive programs of Public Infrastructure and Housing Rehabilitation.
+In an effort to expend funds in a timelier manner, the Department increased the grant ceilings for the competitive programs of Public Infrastructure and Housing Rehabilitation.
 We hope this will result in spending down the backlog of funds as well as spending new money quicker.